 In your senior year, you will complete a two semester senior capstone experience where you will be challenged to manage larger and more complex client projects.
 You will develop “soft skills” to communicate with clients, to prepare written documentation and reports, to deliver presentations and training to clients, and to work effectively on teams.

-Our clients come from the university and the local community.
-The work can be a software/networking/web project, an internship with a local corporation, or even a research project!
+Our project clients come from the university, state and local government, and corporations.
+The work can be a software or networking project, an internship with a local corporation, or even a research project!

 By the time you graduate, you will be prepared not just to thrive in today’s world, but to change tomorrow’s world.
 That’s what thinkers and learners do.